RS-82 (rocket family): Operational history

 RS-82 officially entered service in 1937 and RS-132 in 1938.
 The RS-82 missiles were carried by Polikarpov I-15, I-16 and I-153 fighter planes, the Polikarpov R-5 reconnaissance plane and the Ilyushin Il-2 close air support plane, while the heavier RS-132 missiles could be carried by bombers.
 Many small ships of the Soviet Navy were also fitted with the RS-82 missile, including the MO-class small guard ship.

 The earliest known use by the Soviet Air Force of aircraft-launched unguided anti-aircraft rockets in combat against heavier-than-air aircraft took place in August 1939, during the Battle of Khalkhin Gol.
 A group of Polikarpov I-16 fighters under command of Captain N. Zvonarev were using RS-82 rockets against Japanese aircraft, shooting down 16 fighters and 3 bombers in total.
-Six Tupolev SB bombers also used RS-132 for ground attack during the Winter War.
+In the same year, as part of the attempted annexation of Finland, in the Winter War, six RS-132 rockets were fired, from Tupolev SB bombers, against Finnish ground targets.

 Like most unguided rockets, RS suffered from poor accuracy.
 Early testing demonstrated that, when fired from 500 m (1,640 ft), a mere 1.1% of 186 fired RS-82 hit a single tank and 3.7% hit a column of tanks.
 RS-132 accuracy was even worse, with no hits scored in 134 firings during one test.
 Combat accuracy was even worse, since the rockets were typically fired from even greater distances.
 The RS-82 could destroy a tank with a direct hit and the larger RS-132 could knock out a tank with a near miss.
 Best results were usually attained when firing in salvos against large ground targets.

 Almost every Soviet military aircraft of World War II was known to carry RS-82 and RS-132, often using field-made launchers.
 Some Ilyushin Il-2 were field-modified to carry up to 24 rockets although the added drag and the weight made this arrangement impractical.
 A total 12 million missiles of the RS-type were used by Soviet forces during World War II.

 RS-derived M-8 and M-13 rockets were used by the famous Katyusha rocket artillery.